How To Make Homemade Baby Food: The Ultimate Guide To Make Stage 1, 2, And 3 Purees And Mashes

 Step-By-Step: How To Make Baby Food Mashes And Purees

-Everything I know about making baby food I learned from my Dad.
+I learned everything I know about making baby food from my Dad.

 I will give you extra tips and tricks to help with these steps from what I learned along the way.

-**You will note in this guide I have not included recipes for Stage 1, 2, or 3 meat.
+**You will note that I have not included recipes for Stage 1, 2, or 3 meat in this guide.
 I chose baby-led weaning for introducing meat.

 1. Start With A Clean Environment